kmwattearachchi/otrium/Readme.md

 #####`php CsvGenerator.php`

 ###About the generated report
-`Once the above command executed in using the command line, a file name with "results.csv" will be generated under the project folder. `
+`Once the above command executed in using the command line, set of files will be created under the ""Reports" folder . `

+`Seperate folders will be generated for each day and inside each day, there are two reports.`

 `For a better user experience its recomended to use microsoft excel / OpenOffice Calc or Libre Office to open the file.`